-As of January 31, 2022, we had 104 employees worldwide, of whom 24 were in our U.S. operations and 80 were in our international operations.
-In addition, as of January 31, 2022 we had 115 temporary employees and contractors worldwide, many of whom are utilized in the ordinary course of our business.
-All employees as of January 31, 2022 were full-time employees apart from 3 part-time employees.
+As of January 31, 2023, we had 108 permanent employees worldwide, of whom 20 were in our U.S. operations and 88 were in our international operations.
+In addition, as of January 31, 2023 we had 133 temporary employees and contractors worldwide, many of whom are utilized in the ordinary course of our business.
+All permanent employees as of January 31, 2023 were full-time employees except for one part-time employee.
 We believe that our relations with our employees are good.
 None of our employees are represented by a collective bargaining agreement.

 Employees in certain foreign jurisdictions are represented by local works council as may be customary or required in those jurisdictions.